react-navigation/react-navigation/README.md

 As soon as all the tasks [here](https://github.com/react-community/react-navigation/issues/2585) have been completed.
 You can read more about it in the [blog](https://reactnavigation.org/blog/2017/9/Renewed-v1).

+#### I'm having troubles using the library, what can I do?

+Head to the [issues](https://github.com/react-community/react-navigation/issues) and do a quick search: if you think you are experiencing a bug chances are somebody already opened an issue for it.
+If instead you are having more general problems, use [Stack Overflow](https://stackoverflow.com/search?q=react-navigation) - which is better suited and helps keeping the Issues section of the repo clean.
+Alternatively you could join the [Reactiflux](https://www.reactiflux.com/) community on Discord where there are React Native and React Navigation channels with helpful people who might be able to answer you.

+You should **only** open a new issue if you believe that you are experiencing a bug or have a feature request, and please **follow** the dedicated template - it will help everyone helping you (and may get closed if it doesn't).

 #### How can I help?

 Glad you ask!
 This library is a community effort: it can only be great if we all help out in one way or another 😄 .
 If you feel like you aren't experienced enough using react navigation to contribute, you can still make an impact by: